Introduction to Evidence-based Midwifery Practice

 The importance of critical appraisal in research

-- Understand the rationale for critical appraisal for midwives/health care professionals
+- rationale for critical appraisal for midwives/health care professionals

-- Understand where to find and how to use literature databases
+- where to find and how to use literature databases

 - Broadband internet access and an active email address that can be accessed at home during study periods.

-- Students must have basic computer literacy skills (e.g. Word or other word processing software).
+- Learners must have basic computer literacy skills (e.g. Word or other word processing software).

 T: 1300 135 045